 Low-income students will be identified by eligibility for the federal lunch program.
-Approximately 90% of the students enrolled at DOMHS have qualified for this program in the past few years.
-As such, the overwhelming majority of all students enrolled at Mohan meet this subgroup identification.
-Our school program is designed to meet their needs of traditionally coming in behind grade levels through various supports and systems including, but not limited to the, use of standards based grading, scaffolded and differentiated learning, support classes, and after school tutoring.
+In 2017, 85% of students at Stern MASS have qualified for this program in the past few years.
+As such, the overwhelming majority of all students enrolled at Stern MASS meet this subgroup identification.
+Our school program is designed to meet their needs.
 We believe all students can learn at high levels regardless of economic status.
-These students progress is monitored through a variety of ways including through interims, college ready exams and state exams.
-In general due to the large population of SED/low income students their level of performance mirrors the overall school level outcomes.